abdullah-athar/abdullah-athar.github.io/_pages/work.md

 layout: splash
 permalink: /work/
 title: "My Work"
-tagline: "Welcome to my professional journey in the realm of machine learning and software engineering.
-With a focus on innovation and a passion for cutting-edge technology, I've spent the past few years at GlaxoSmithKline (GSK), where I've specialized in developing ML solutions with real-world impact.
-From creating recommender systems for genetic targets to architecting scalable pipelines for RNA structure prediction, I've thrived on solving complex problems at the intersection of biology and technology.
+tagline: "Welcome to my professional journey in machine learning and software engineering.
+I've spent the past few years at GlaxoSmithKline (GSK), where I've specialized in developing ML solutions with real-world impact.
+From creating recommender systems for genetic targets to architecting scalable pipelines for RNA structure prediction, I've enjoyed solving complex problems at the intersection of biology and technology.
 <br/>
 <br/>
-My journey began with a Masters from the University of Cambridge, where I delved deep into the world of AI and ML.
+My journey began with a Masters from the University of Cambridge, where I specialised in Machine Learning and Information Engineering.
 Since then, I've been driven by a desire to push the boundaries of what's possible, whether it's through classical statistics or designing novel ML architectures.
-Join me as I continue to explore the endless possibilities of machine learning and software engineering, one project at a time.
+Each project helps me explore the endless possibilities of machine learning and software engineering.
 "
 header:
   overlay_filter: "0.5"